-Tell Philip your priorities for policing, fire and rescue and victims’ services
+Tell the team your priorities for policing, fire and rescue and victims’ services

 - Police and Crime Plan 2021-2024 – sets out the vision and priorities for North Yorkshire Police, community safety and victims’ rights, as well as the objectives and ambitions that the Chief Constable will be held to account against.